 Sharing is Caring

-The amoeba is never found in saltwater and it is best conditions to grow is higher temperatures of 115 degrees Fahrenheit.
+The brain eating amoeba is never found in saltwater and it is best conditions to grow is higher temperatures of 115 degrees Fahrenheit.
 People cannot be infected when they drink the water.
 The only way is when the water containing the amoeba enters the body through the nose and then travels to the brain.

 According to one chief epidemiologist, Russ Jones, it is important not to submerge one’s head under freshwater and learn to hold your nose while under water to help reduce the chances of being infected with naegleria fowleri.

 GOT a story?
-RING Kerosi Dotcom on +254 20 78 64348 or EMAIL info@kerosi.com
+Contact Kerosi Dotcom on EMAIL info@kerosi.com

 Verified by MonsterInsights